NDF BOARD

 Board Members hold a three-year term (with a maximum of two consecutive terms), with terms staggered so open positions become available every year.
 Once a year Institutional Members nominate individuals for election, and Individual Members then vote.
 The Rules of the NDF Incorporated also allow for NDFs founding institutions (Museum of New Zealand Te Papa Tongarewa, National Library of New Zealand, and Archives New Zealand Te Rua Mahara o te Kawanatanga) to each appoint a representative to the Board.

-CURRENT BOARD MEMBERS
+CURRENT NDF BOARD MEMBERS

 CLAIRE LANYON (CHAIRPERSON)